Meghan Trainor Shows Off Impressive Weight Loss, Reveals How She Got In Shape

 Popstar Meghan Trainor is showing off her impressive weight loss and revealing how her boyfriend helped her to get in shape.
 The star recently revealed her new svelte figure after being announced as a judge on Fox’s new singing show The Four: Battle For Stardom, where she revealed that she now loves to exercise with her man.

-The singer, most famous for her hit about curves, “All About That Bass,” spoke out about her weight loss transformation to Entertainment Tonight after showing off some snaps of her new body on Instagram.
+The singer, most famous for her hit about curves, “All About That Bass,” spoke out about her weight-loss transformation to Entertainment Tonight after showing off some snaps of her new body on Instagram.

-“I work out so hard,” Meghan told the site this week after stepping away from the spotlight for a while, revealing that her boyfriend Daryl Sabara was instrumental in helping her to get in shape and workout more.
+“I work out so hard,” Meghan told the site this week after stepping away from the spotlight for a while, revealing that her boyfriend, Daryl Sabara, was instrumental in helping her to get in shape and workout more.

 “I’ve been working on my health [with] my boyfriend,” Trainor continued to the outlet of her new look, “and, yeah, we eat good and we work out, like, every day.”